sherry-ger/elastic-workshop/README.md

 1. From the previous exercise, you are redirected to data discover.
 From here you can explore field stats, filter data, and save query results.
 <img src="images/image6.png"  width="500" height="270">

-2. You can also start charting directly by mouse over and click a field and click on visualize on the popup screen.
-Here I moused over the `region` field and click on Visualize
+2. You can also start charting directly by mouse over and click on a field and then click on visualize on the popup screen.
+Here I moused over and clicked on the `region` field and select Visualize

 <img src="images/image7.png"  width="500" height="270">